-To calculate MET, we must know how our body uses energy.
+To calculate MET, you must know how your body uses energy.

-The muscle cells use oxygen to create energy so that our muscles can move or function.
+The muscle cells use oxygen to produce energy for movement and functioning.

 1 MET = 3.5 mL oxygen consumed per kg of body weight per minute (approx.)

 Knowing your MET value can help you plan your workout efficiently.
-The Compendium of Physical Activities has provided MET values for a wide range of activities, making it easier to calculate the calories burned during those activities.
+The Compendium of Physical Activities provides MET values for a wide range of activities, making it easier to calculate the calories burned during those activities.

-Once you know each physical activity’s MET, figuring out the formula for calorie burn during an exercise is a no-brainer.
+Once you know each physical activity’s MET, figuring out the formula for calorie burn dur-ing an exercise is a no-brainer.
 For calculating the number of calories you burn while exer-cising, here is a simple formula you can apply:

 Calories burned per hour = MET x weight in kg

-Now, if you want to know the total calories burned in half an hour, you will have to divide this value by 2 and for 15 minutes, you will have to divide it by 4.
+Now, if you want to know the total calories burned in half an hour, you will have to divide this value by two, and for 15 minutes, you will have to divide it by four.